-This is one of my favorites, a sort of California Yankee in Gilgamesh’s court, a retelling of the old Sumerian epic.
+A California Yankee in Gilgamesh’s court retelling of the Sumerian epic.
 Gilgamesh a harrassed bureaucrat trying to keep a country running with little help but a reed and some damp clay tablets.
 Time travel and an early look at the great computer network we now have.
 In the late 1970s this was cutting edge, clunky big monitors and teletype printers.
 It also contains the lyrics of a song I bought for a dollar from a friend.
 The Great Sunnyvale novel before there was a Sillicon Valley.
 Available on paper back and as an eBook.

-A somewhat New Age science fiction novel about a think tank in what would become Silicon Valley.
+A New Age science fiction novel about a think tank in what would become Silicon Valley.
 I had done a small consulting gig with the Institute for the Future and this was a very fictional version of what they do.
 It involved not only psychic phenomena (of a very ambiguous nature, as in real life) but also animal communication (dolphins, orcas and elephants).
 I spent a lot of time behind the scenes at Marine World Africa USA researching, and discovered that dolphins, or instance, may well be smarter than their trainers, and elephants are extraordinarily adept at eating grapefruit.
-I later worked for the Institute on a regular basis.
+I later worked for the Institute.